 How long do dental bridges last?

 A dental bridge can last anywhere from 10 to 15 years.
-The lifespan of a dental bridge depends on the patient’s diligence in caring for their teeth and maintaining good oral hygiene.
+The lifespan of a dental bridge depends on the patient’s diligence and proper care of their teeth.
+Maintaining good oral hygiene and brushing and flossing every day will almost guarantee the longest life.

 What is better: an implant or a bridge?